Cleveland Clinic logo

 Astigmatism

-Astigmatism is a common type of refractive error.
-It means that some part of your eye (either the cornea or lens) is more curved than it should be.
-This altered eye shape makes your vision blurry.
-Most cases of astigmatism can be treated with corrective lenses like eyeglasses or contact lenses.
+Astigmatism is a common refractive error that makes your vision blurry.
+It means that some part of your eye (either the cornea or the lens) is more curved than it should be.
+Most cases of astigmatism can be treated with corrective lenses like glasses or contacts.
+Vision correction surgery can change the shape of your eye to correct astigmatism.

 If you have astigmatism, light that enters your eye bends unevenly.
 This makes your vision blurry.

-Astigmatism is the medical term that means the shape of your eye is more curved than it should be.
-It’s a type of refractive error — an extremely common eye condition that causes blurred vision.
+“Astigmatism” is the medical term that means your eye is oval-shaped.
+It’s a type of refractive error.
+These are very common eye issues that cause blurred vision.

 Advertisement